somaz80/soumitra_mazumder_version_compare_test/README.md

 Solution:
 VersionCompare library is can be used to compare to version strings and returns which ever version string is greater.
 And if two version strings are equal then returns 'EQ'.
+If the version any of the format is incorrect then it raises InvalidVersionFormatError.
+VersionCompare library does not use other third party library to get the result.